Youth in Focus Programs

 Recent Successes and Current Challenges

-to participate in the Youth Program Quality Initiative.
-Youth Program Quality Assessment (YPQA) scores for Youth in Focus, in the Spring of 2012 and 2013, were consistently higher than comparison scores for 1,262 other National Youth programs.
+Since 2010, Youth in Focus has worked with the Raikes Foundation to participate in the Youth Program Quality Initiative.
+Youth Program Quality Assessment (YPQA) scores for Youth in Focus, in Spring 2014, were consistently higher than comparison scores for 1,262 other National Youth programs.
 Our scores were higher in all main categories, and significantly higher in Supportive Environment and Youth Engagement.

-The President’s Committee on the Arts and the Humanities recognized Youth in Focus as a model program in the year 2000, providing “life-changing activities” to youth with limited opportunities.
+President’s Committee on the Arts and the Humanities recognized Youth in Focus as a model program in the year 2000, providing “life-changing activities” to youth with limited opportunities.

-, including additional volunteers, interns and mentors.
-Mentors with experience in black and white and digital photography provide support to our Teaching Artists and assist our students with developing their voice through a camera lens.
-We also have needs for volunteers and interns who provide administrative support as well as assist or lead our eBay store and Traveling Shows program.
+We also love extra hands at Youth in Focus including additional volunteers, interns and mentors.
+Mentors with experience in black and white and digital photography provide support to our Teaching Artists and assist our students with developing their voice.
+We also have needs for volunteers who provide administrative support as well as assist our eBay store and Traveling Shows program.